aws-samples/aws-sdk-js-tests/README.md

 #### React Native:

-- Update steps in browser section to create and update REGION and IDENTITY_POOL_ID
+- Follow steps in browser section to create and update REGION and IDENTITY_POOL_ID
-- `cd src/reactnative && yarn`
-- Run `yarn web` to run in web browser
+- Run `yarn start:react-native` to start local server for react-native app
 - Refer webpage to test in iOS simulator, Android device/emulator etc

 ## License